 IBPS PO Syllabus for Mains

-The IBPS PO Mains syllabus has topics similar to the Prelims phase, but the standard of questions is a bit complex.
+The IBPS PO Main exam syllabus has topics similar to the Prelims phase, but the level of difficulty is higher.

-To get the detailed Probationary Officer Mains exam syllabus, refer to the table below:
+To get the detailed Probationary Officer Main exam syllabus, refer to the table below:

 |Reasoning & Computer Aptitude||General/Economy/Banking Awareness||English Language||Data Analysis & Interpretation|